There’s something wrong with the air.

 An irritating cough is typically brought on by dry air causing havoc with the regular function of your respiratory system.
 Your throat is likely to dry out as the moisture in it evaporates, with irritation quickly following.
 A humidifier can be a great help with this, as well as making sure you stay hydrates.

-Air Purifiers vs Humidifiers for Allergies & Hayfever
+Allergies & Hayfever

 Allergies can be horrible to deal with, especially inside your own home.
 Air purifiers are specifically designed to help handle the pollutants in the air that start allergic reactions.
 Pet dander, pollen, dust, and even mold will get removed by a quality, True HEPA air purifier.